piconbello/zk-passport-o1js-mobile/Readme.md

 * The final according part is to test messaging with a webview.
 (Currently there's a webview for generating proof, and send to webview button sends the data to that webview as json.
 In our testing the webview usually crashed due to memory overflow, as our tested zkProgram was a big one.
 In the future we can create smaller zkPrograms and generate many mini-proofs, which can be verified&combined in a computer)

 # TODO
-- [] Write Readme
+- [ ] Write Readme
-- [] Document how to re-create `masterList.pem` in the future for certificate validation.
+- [ ] Document how to re-create `masterList.pem` in the future for certificate validation.
     - [x] Tested `masterList.pem` extracted from `icaopkd-002-complete-000284.ldif`
         Change folder to project root.
 Run `yarn generateCSCAMasterList /path/to/icaopkd-002-complete-000284.ldif` to generate.
-- [] Check/Ask Permissions for NFC/Camera if not permitted yet.
+- [ ] Check/Ask Permissions for NFC/Camera if not permitted yet.
-- [] Implement NFC Scanner
+- [ ] Implement NFC Scanner
     - [x] Implement for IOS
     - [x] Implement for Android
-    - [] Allow active authentication?
+    - [ ] Allow active authentication?
-- [] Implement MRZ Scanner
+- [ ] Implement MRZ Scanner
     - [ ] Implement for IOS
     - [ ] Implement for Android
-- [] Implement SDK Communication
+- [ ] Implement SDK Communication
-    - [] Create a node.js process
+    - [ ] Create a node.js process
-    - [] Announce bonjour service
+    - [ ] Announce bonjour service
-    - [] Start a socket io server
+    - [ ] Start a socket io server
-- [] Implement Async Storage
+- [ ] Implement Async Storage
-- [] Implement Encrypted Storage
+- [ ] Implement Encrypted Storage
-- [] Implement UI
+- [ ] Implement UI
-    - [] Implement Passport Info Page
+    - [ ] Implement Passport Info Page
-        - [] Implement Scan MRZ Page
+        - [ ] Implement Scan MRZ Page
-        - [] Implement Scan NFC Page
+        - [ ] Implement Scan NFC Page
-        - [] Implement Password Lock Page
+        - [ ] Implement Password Lock Page
-        - [] Implement Unlock Password Page
+        - [ ] Implement Unlock Password Page
-        - [] Implement log secure (dont log on production but only in dev mode) for passport data etc.
+        - [ ] Implement log secure (dont log on production but only in dev mode) for passport data etc.
-    - [] Implement Proof Generation Page
+    - [ ] Implement Proof Generation Page
-    - [] Implement Previous Proofs Page
+    - [ ] Implement Previous Proofs Page
-        - [] Implement filterable/sortable page view (requested, proved, etc. and date)
+        - [ ] Implement filterable/sortable page view (requested, proved, etc. and date)
-        - [] Useful to share chain view link if available (SDK might provide metadata about where the proof was used)
+        - [ ] Useful to share chain view link if available (SDK might provide metadata about where the proof was used)
-        - [] Proof details popup/page
+        - [ ] Proof details popup/page
-    - [] Implement Help Button
+    - [ ] Implement Help Button
-    - [] Implement Tutorial Carousel
+    - [ ] Implement Tutorial Carousel
-- [] Implement deep linking
+- [ ] Implement deep linking

 # Random TODO
-- [] Remove all moment and replace them with luxon
+- [ ] Remove all moment and replace them with luxon/dayjs/date-fns
-- [] Add timezone support.
+- [ ] Add timezone support.

 # Notes
 Heavily inspired by [zk-passport](https://github.com/zk-passport/openpassport) project.